 Mia wasn’t dumb; it was part of the life, both crime and show business.
 But she was Emilia’s godmother, and more and more, Gloria had complained to her about his catting around and demanding to know what Mia knew.
 It was putting a strain on their little family, and as it was the only family Mia had, since her and Nick’s parents were long dead, she resented her brother’s actions.
-While no amount of nagging from his scorned wife had ever gotten him to behave, Mia had stopped turning a blind eye to his shenanigans and had ordered him to get his act together a few months ago.
-Gradually, he’d stopped his habit of coming by her hotel room to get a fresh shirt in the wee hours of the morning after he’d been with another woman.
-He kept a stash of clean ones at Mia’s place and left the dirty, lipstick-stained ones for her maid to launder for him.
+While no amount of nagging from his scorned wife had ever gotten him to behave, Mia had stopped turning a blind eye to his shenanigans and ordered him to get his act together a few months ago.
 To her knowledge, he’d been doing much better lately—or so she’d thought.

 Mia left the bathroom and went to the dancers’ dressing room, intending to ask her brother about the handkerchief.
-The girls were busily touching themselves up, but Nick was gone—probably off fetching the band.
+The girls were busily touching up their faces, but Nick was gone—probably off fetching the band.

 “Fresh out,” the girl replied.
 “But Annie has some.”
 She thumbed over her shoulder at Annette’s vanity.